benarnav/arrivals-board/README.md

 Originally, I used an Adafruit Matrixportal M4, but it doesn't have enough memory for all the information and would frequently crash.
 I also would like to add additional functionality, so the additional memory is necessary.

 ## Note on data
-The NYC Subway API uses protocol buffers for their data.
-The packages needed to decode the datafeeds are too large for a microconroller, so I built a simple `Flask` app that prepares the data for the display.
+The NYC Subway and Washington DC Metro use protocol buffers for their data.
+The packages needed to parse the datafeeds are too large for a microconroller, so I built a simple `Flask` app that prepares the data for the display.
 That app is hosted on [Python Anywhere](www.pythonanywhere.com).
-This setup only requires you obtain a [free API key](https://new.mta.info/developers) from the MTA.
-Specifying the subway lines and station info that's displayed is handled by headers in the API call to the Flask app.
+This setup only requires you obtain a [free API key](https://new.mta.info/developers) from the MTA or [WMATA](https://developer.wmata.com).
+Specifying the subway lines and station that's displayed is handled by headers in the API call to the Flask app.

-The Washington DC Metro implementation currently has data for the next `three` trains in both directions using WMATA's json API.
-This also requires a [free API key](https://developer.wmata.com).

 ## Future Plans
 I've been thinking about adding a dial that would allow switching between more than just two screens, but I haven't thought of what other sort of information I'd like to display.
 I'd also like to add support for other transit agencies, so if you live in a city where this would be useful, please contribute!
+This would only require and additional two classes in `transit_api.py` to create a new endpoint and a class to parse the data, and an updated class in the `code.py` to correctly display the data.

 ## License
 This project is licensed under the [GNU v3](LICENSE).